-Questions or information about the complainant's prior sexual behavior, unless they are used to prove someone other than the respondent committed the alleged conduct or if they concern previous sexual activity with the respondent and are used to prove consent.

-Questions or information that disclose or seeks to disclose privileged information, such as medical or psychological records.
+- Questions or information about the complainant's prior sexual behavior, unless they are used to prove someone other than the respondent committed the alleged conduct or if they concern previous sexual activity with the respondent and are used to prove consent. - Questions or information that discloses or seeks to disclose privileged information, such as medical or psychological records.

-For more information about relevant information, please refer to the Relevant Evidence section in the Title IX Reporting and Grievance Procedures for Sexual Harassment and Violence.
+For more information about relevant information, please refer to the Relevant Evidence section in section A, above.